maxant/kafka-data-consistency/mf/README.md

 ## TODO
 - current
+  - sugar in cookies has zero grams of sugar?
   - remember to use definitions to add ghosts so that we can increase cardinality, if the default is zero.
   - retest 10% manual discount on latte
   - add buttons to change cardinality on vanilla extract and sugar on milkshake